FAQs - The Gin Guide Awards 2023

 Do sponsors of The Gin Guide Awards have influence in Judging?

-The Gin Guide Awards are one of just a small number of truly independent spirits awards at present.
-Unlike some spirits awards, all sponsors and publications relating to The Gin Guide Awards are completely excluded from any involvement in the Judging process or the determining of results.
+The Gin Guide Awards are one of just a small number of truly independent spirits awards.
+Unlike many spirits awards, all sponsors and publications relating to The Gin Guide Awards are completely excluded from any involvement in the Judging process or the determining of results.
 The blind tasting process and strictly confidential results analysis ensures this.
-Furthermore, Judges who are distillers are not eligible to enter their products into The Gin Guide Awards.
+Furthermore, Judges who are distillers or have a commercial association with a brand or distillery are excluded from judging categories featuring affiliated products.

 If you have any further questions or queries, please contact awards@theginguide.com